fpereiro/gotoB/tutorial/tutorial.md

 Now, where is the data stored?
 Since the app needs to "remember" the data, it must write the data somewhere, so that then it can read it back up when necessary.

-The most natural place to store data is in the device itself.
+The most natural place to store data is *inside the device itself*.
 All phones, tablets and computers have [storage media](https://en.wikipedia.org/wiki/Computer_data_storage) from which apps can read and write data.

 Storing the data in your device, however, has two problems: